 Sadly, or not, Björn seems to have almost disappeared from ABBA’s 1982 recordings.
 Carl Magnus Palm, anorak author of the excellent ABBA: The Complete Recording Sessions, is pretty sure Ulvæus is strumming away on acoustic guitar somewhere, but it’s mixed down to nothing.

-The Day Before You Came is ABBA at their wrist-slitting best.
-In fact, it also sounds like a band that’s already split.
-All you hear is Benny’s synths as proggy electronic flutes flutter moth-like… and Agnetha not singing, just saying—Björn had instructed his former wife to sound bored.
-She did—in plainly plaintive spades.
+The Day Before You Came is ABBA at their wrist-slitting best, essentially a French/Belgian tragedy in the style of Jacques Brel that Scott Walker and David Bowie made famous.
+It also sounds like a band that’s already split.
+All you hear is Benny’s synths as proggy electronic flutes flutter moth-like… and Agnetha not singing, just saying — Björn had instructed his former wife to sound bored.
+She did — in plainly plaintive spades.
 But lovely Frida, or Anni-Frid Lyngstad to be precise, is on there too, doing that glacial ethereal “Ahh….”.

 In fact, much of the girls’ trademark vocal melodies remain on the other ’82 tracks.
 Spend a little time listening closely to the backing vocals on any of these half-dozen and maybe you’ll be amazed at the layering and interplay between Agnetha and her Norwegian born counterpart, who, curiously, only takes the lead on one solitary song, the pretty, complentative Cassandra.